 (b) Update/Delete or Change Your CV or Cover Letter.
 To change or delete your CV or cover letters that you have uploaded to the Site, login to your account and click "CV" and "Cover Letter" tabs and select edit or delete.

 (c) Site Privacy Settings.
 Information that you disclose while participating on the Site may be public and subject to redistribution by us and any third party that reviews your profile or information that you post.
 You can change preferences for other of the Provider’s services as set out in Section 5, or by contacting us as set out in Section 17.
 Please be aware that the Provider is not responsible for the use, disclosure or copies of your public postings on or through the Site that you make public and that are downloaded by third parties.

 (d) Administrative/transactional messages for Registered Users and Subscribers cannot be turned off.
-As we provide an online service, you cannot opt-out of administrative or transactional emails (for example emails about your transactions or policy changes) for your registered account.
+As we provide an online service, you cannot opt-out of administrative or transactional emails (for example, emails about your transactions or policy changes) for your registered account.
 If you are a Visitor and would like to opt out from receiving transactional emails click here.

 (g) Other Data Options.
 Unless otherwise required by the laws of the country of your residence, you may request: (i) a copy of the specific pieces of personal identifiable information that we have collected about you in the last 12 months from the date of your request, and; (ii) that we disclose certain information about how we have handled your personal identifiable information in the prior 12 months.
 You can make such requests, if you have created an account with us, by logging into your account and clicking here, by using any of the options made available to you by us throughout the Site for this purpose, or if you have not created an account, by sending us an email at firstname.lastname@example.org.